 \section{Training Details on SMDM 1B}

-For the SFT stage, we use the 1B pretrained model from SMDM \citep{nie2024scaling} as base model.
-Following the setting in SMDM, we train the model on the augmented data \citep{deng2023implicit}.
-We first train the model for 40 epochs following \citep{nie2024scaling}.
-Then we try to train for 80 epochs and find it still increases the test accuracy on GSM8k.
-Thus we fixed the setting to train the model 80 epochs on the augmented data \citep{deng2023implicit}.
-The training details are shown in \Cref{tab:smdm sft}.
+For the SFT stage, we use the 1B pretrained model from SMDM \citep{nie2024scaling} as the base model and train on the augmented data from \citet{deng2023implicit}.
+Following \citet{nie2024scaling}, we initially train for 40 epochs, then extend to 80 epochs after observing continued accuracy gains on GSM8K.
+The training configuration is listed in \Cref{tab:smdm sft}.

-For the training of self-correction head, we train the model on the same augmented data \citep{deng2023implicit} for 20 epochs.
-The training details is summarized in \Cref{tab:smdm_head}.
-For joint optimization, we share the same hyperparameters as SFT in \Cref{tab:smdm sft}.
-We tune the trade-off hyperparameter $\gamma$ in $\{0.01, 0.1, 0.5\}$ and select the best result.
+The correction head is trained on the same augmented data for 20 epochs.
+The training configuration is summarized in \Cref{tab:smdm_head}.
+For the joint-training control, we use the same hyperparameters as SFT (\Cref{tab:smdm sft}) and tune $\gamma \in \{0.01, 0.1, 0.5\}$, reporting the best result.